jwestfield95/python_project_westfield/readme.txt

 You can then run the automated.py script into the command line: python3 automated.py
+*please note that all the code is the same as in sub_str_possible.py,except this script takes a file containing the substrings.
+To see comments about what code is doing please see sub_str_possible.py*

 The output should print out a series of panda data frames having columns for k, observed kmers, and possible kmers, along with the string being run and the linguistic complexity to the command line